amisha065/sqlbolt-exercises/solutions/exercise1_solution.md

-# Exercise 1: SQL SELECT Queries
+# SQL Lesson 1: SELECT queries 101

 ## Problem Statement

-This exercise focuses on retrieving data from the `movies` table in an SQLite database.
-You are required to use `SELECT` queries to extract different sets of information.
+This exercise focuses on retrieving data using `SELECT` queries to extract different sets of information.

 ## Explanation
 To retrieve data from a SQL database, we need to write SELECT statements, which are often colloquially refered to as *queries*.